UPDATED Phased Releases is now supported on all Apple platforms and we’ve updated this guide accordingly.

 - If something very unexpected happens, the release can be paused for triage leaving only X% of customers affected instead of everyone

 Note that in both the App Store and Google Play, phased releases are available for app updates, not for publishing new apps.
-Only iOS and watchOS can use the App Store’s phased release feature (tvOS and macOS someday, maybe?).
+All Apple platforms (iOS, macOS, iPadOS, watchOS, tvOS) can use the App Store’s phased release feature.

 How App Store phased releases work

 When you enable a phased release in the App Store your app update is gradually released to customers with automatic updates turned on.
 Customers that manually update their app or new customers that download your app for the first time will always get the new update.